 After our tour at the top, we rode the chairlift back down and went back to our room at the lodge.
 My husband brought his mountain bike with us and I brought my hiking shoes.
+Before we left, I made sure he serviced his bike and he noticed he needed to do a few upgrades before he could use the bike.
+He didn’t have a good way of carrying out the upgrades so he looked at this Sauserwind’s article and got a stand he could upgrade his bike on.
+I felt better knowing he had a totally safe bike.
 Feeling safe enough, we parted ways and he hit the bike trails and I started a solo hike up to the top of the mountain, two and a half miles up!
 Yes, we had seen bears, yes there are moose all over the area, but as long as you practice smart hiking, you will be fine.
 That being said, this was my first time ever hiking by myself.
 I was slightly apprehensive but also really excited.

 My hike was nothing short of gorgeous.
 The trail got pretty steep at times and while for the most part, clearly marked, there were a few moments that I had to stop and figure out which path was the trail.
 I carried two rocks in my hand and clacked them together before I hit turns where I couldn’t see what was ahead of me (just in case…go away mama bear and cub, go away moose, I’m on the trail!).
 I did not see a single person as I made my way up the mountain and it felt so freeing to just be with nature.
 I cherished every step on that trail, stopped to take a lot of pictures (and maybe to catch my breath), and earned the lunch that was coming my way at the Sky House.